 Who sets up the electricity account in a rented flat in La Linea?

-In most cases, the landlord either keeps the account in their name and charges you separately, or they transfer it to your name when you move in.
-If you need to set up a new electricity contract, you will need to contact Endesa or Iberdrola directly, provide your NIE (or passport), and give them the CUPS reference number for the property, which the landlord should supply.
+In most cases, the landlord either keeps the account in their name and charges you separately, or transfers it to your name when you move in.
+If you need to set up a new contract yourself, contact Endesa, Iberdrola, or Naturgy directly, provide your NIE (or passport), and supply the CUPS reference number for the property, which the landlord should be able to give you.

-Is Cádiz really one of the most expensive places for water in Spain?
+Is Cádiz really one of the more expensive places for water in Spain?

 Yes.
-Multiple independent studies on Spanish municipal water pricing have placed Cádiz province among the highest in the country.
+Multiple independent studies on Spanish municipal water pricing have placed Cádiz province among the higher end in the country.
 The local geography and historical infrastructure challenges contribute to this.
-It is not unique to La Linea, but it is worth knowing before you budget.
+It is not unique to La Linea, but it is worth knowing before you set a monthly budget.

 Can I get fibre broadband in La Linea?

 Yes, fibre coverage in La Linea is good.
-Movistar has the strongest network presence, and Orange and Vodafone also cover most of the town.
-Before committing to a contract, check the specific address coverage on each provider's website, as it can vary street by street.
+Movistar has the strongest network presence, and Orange, Vodafone, and Digi also cover most of the town.
+Before committing to a contract, check the specific address coverage on each provider's website, as availability can vary street by street.

 Where do I buy butano gas cylinders in La Linea?

-Repsol delivers butano cylinders directly to your door.
-You can call or WhatsApp the local Repsol distributor for La Linea.
-Some petrol stations and hardware stores also stock cylinders.
-The price is government-regulated, so it should be consistent regardless of where you buy.
+Repsol Butano delivers cylinders directly to your door.
+You can call the local Repsol Butano distributor for La Linea to arrange delivery or a regular top-up schedule.
+The price is government-regulated, so it should be consistent wherever you buy.

 What is comunidad and do I have to pay it as a renter?

-Comunidad fees are the monthly costs shared by all owners in an apartment block, covering things like cleaning of common areas, lift maintenance, and building insurance.
-In Spain, comunidad is legally the owner's responsibility, not the tenant's.
-Most landlords cover this themselves and do not pass it on to renters.
-If a landlord tries to include comunidad in what you owe, that is worth querying before you agree.
+Comunidad fees are the monthly costs shared by all owners in an apartment block, covering cleaning of common areas, lift maintenance, and building insurance.
+Under Spanish law, comunidad is the owner's responsibility, not the tenant's.
+Most landlords cover this themselves and do not pass it on.
+If a landlord tries to include comunidad in what you owe, that is worth querying before you agree to the lease.